-Bits Type Reset Description 15:8 RO Impl Next Pointer (NEXT): Indicates the next item in the list.
-This may be other capability 15.6 KO Spec pointers or it may be the last item in the list.
+Bits Туре Reset Description 15:8 RO Impl Next Pointer (NEXT): Indicates the next item in the list.
+This may be a capability pointer 15.0 RU Spec or may be the last item in the list.
 7:0 RO 10h Capability ID (CID): Indicates that this capability structure is a PCI Express capability.